berylliumsec/orionOps/docs/aws_playbook.md

 The result will be written to a file named `aws_metadata.log` in the directory where you ran the above command.

-Also it is possible to access metadata without direct instance access if an application running on the instance can be compromised

 Mitigation